Interlake-Saints/the-late-and-great/_posts/2008-07-24-royal-penewell.markdown

 date:   2008-07-24
 categories: staff
 ---
-A nice article about Royal's life can be read [here](https://www.heraldnet.com/news/retired-math-teacher-never-stopped-giving-lessons/).
+Royal passed away on July 24, 2008.
+He was 85 years old.
+An article about his life can be found [here](http://tinyurl.com/q8t64ej).